ggoodman/context/README.md

   Returns an object having a `cancel` method and `context` instance, similar to `withCancel()`.

   A context that gets cancelled due to it timing out will have a `cancellationReason` that is an instance of `DeadlineExceededError`.

+## Future work

+- Provide `toAbortSignal` and `wireAbortSignal` helpers to provide interoperability with `AbortController` and `AbortSignal` primitives.
+- Provide a utility function to easily run `async` logic